 I don’t really have a nice inventory list made out like I did for my 2014 review, but I do feel like I’m on a good track.
 I have heard some people talk about having a theme for a year when they start it.
 If I had to pick a theme for 2015, I think the theme would have to be BALANCE.
 I feel like I learned a lot about myself last year, and I discovered what I need and don’t need and what works for me and what doesn’t.
 I started out at the beginning of the year much like this one, pretty determined to be healthier and lose weight.
+I used the asphalt calculator, to measure my weight and body measurments to know how much fat I have on my body.
 And I kind of veered in a few different directions with that.
 I tried to find things that worked, so I tried a few different things.
 Some worked better than others.
 For instance, I tried both yoga classes and joining a new gym.
 I liked both things, but the time and cost it took up to do both proved to not work very well for me.
 So I stuck with the gym.
 I didn’t go as often as I should, but I did go.
 So for now, I dropped the yoga classes.
 It’s just too much for me.
 I need to not spend that much money, and honestly, I need a lot of free time.
 That’s just what works for me.

 I also tried some different diets.
 Advocare, a green smoothie diet, eMeals… again, some worked, some didn’t.
 Advocare cost quite a bit, and so many pills made me sick.
 I know it works for a lot of people, and I know they say the pills are safe… but it just seemed like a LOT of pills to me – too many.
 I liked the green smoothies, but well… I really like food.
 I need more to eat than that. eMeals, on the other hand, seems to work well for both myself and Ricky.
 And it’s probably about the most time and cost effective way for us to cook at home.
 As I’ve already mentioned, time and money are both pretty important to me.